svandragt/cuttlefish/src/content/posts/2012/10/welcome-to-carbon.md

 * Create your first post: Navigate to __Admin > Create post template__ to download a _post_ template and save it in `/content/posts/2012/09/first-post.md`.
 * Create a 404: `/content/errors/404.md`.
 Now non-existing links will point here.
 Error pages follow the _page_ data model.

-### Turn off Pretty Urls
+### Pretty Urls

-By default Carbon uses Apache's mod_rewrite and IIS'es URL rewrite to keep urls nice.
+By default Carbon uses Apache's mod_rewrite and the provided Nginx configuration to keep urls nice.
 You can disable this behaviour by opening `public/Configuration.php`: set `const INDEX_PAGE = '/index.php';`.
 This adds `/index.php` to all urls (eg: [/index.php/admin/new](http://localhost/index.php/admin/new) instead of [/admin/new](http://localhost/admin/new));

 ### Caching

 To enable caching: open `public/Configuration.php` and set `const CACHE_ENABLED = true;`.
 Pages remain cached until its cache-file is deleted, manually or through __Admin > Clear Cache__.
-Caching is required if you want to generate a static site.
+Caching must be enabled to use static site generation.

 ### Full static site generation

 Navigate to __Admin > Generate static site__.
 The `cache` folder now contains a full static site.

-To deploy the static site, open a Powershell and run `.\carbon.ps1 deploy`.
-The script will ask for a keyword (for example: live), after which you can redeploy quickly by recalling the settings: in this case using `.\carbon.ps1 deploy live`.
-Currently the script only supports sftp connections.
-It requires [WinSCP](http://winscp.net/eng/download.php) and the *WinSCP .NET  Assembly / COM library*.

 ### Externals